gdbooks/LegacyOpenGL/Chapter5/base.md

 public static void Torus(float ringRadius = 0.2f, float tubeRadius = 0.8f, int numc = 6, int numt = 12)
 ```

+As you can see, every argument has a default value, so you can call these functions without arguments.
 Cube and Sphere work like they always have.
 I've added some sensible defaults.
 Torus is new, what is a torus?
 It's essentially a doughnut.
 This is what a torus looks like:

 ![TORUS](torus.gif)